Juukou B-Fighter

 Juukou B-Fighter (重甲ビーファイター, Jūkō Bī Faitā), is a 1995 Japanese tokusatsu television series.
 B-Fighter is short for "Beetle Fighter".
 It was part of Toei's Metal Hero Series franchise.
 It dealt with three members of the prestigious Earth Academia (アースアカデミア, Āsu Akademia) fighting against the evil forces of the otherworldly Jamahl Empire.
-The action footage and props were used for Big Bad Beetleborgs and it has a sequel called B-Fighter Kabuto.
+The action footage and props were reused for the U.S. adaptation of Big Bad Beetleborgs and it was followed by spin-off series; B-Fighter Kabuto.

 Storyline

 Insects all over the world begin to swarm for unknown reasons, with other animals and plants acting strangely as well.
 To investigate this, Takuya Kai is dispatched with an Earth Academia group.
-Investigating independently, Takuya finds Guru who reveals that insects are preparing for battle against invaders from another dimension.
+Investigating independently, Takuya encounters the insect elder Guru, who reveals that insects are preparing for battle against invaders from another dimension called the Jamahl.
 Offering their aid, the Earth Academia create suits of armor to combat the threat as the Jamahl arrive to Earth to enslave humans.
 Though they have trouble perfecting the Bio-Machinery, Guru arrives to infuse the armor with the life force of many insects.
 Once the suits become the B-Commanders, one suit chooses Takuya while the other two bond to Daisaku Katagiri and Rei Hayama.
 With their newfound power, the B-Fighters fight to drive back Jamahl's forces.

 Characters

-The B-Fighters
+B-Fighters

 The members use Bio-armor developed by the Earth Academia's brightest and infused with the life force of insects.